zahraghh/Two_Stage_SP/README.md

 pip install scikit-learn-extra

 ```
-2. install a solver that is available for public use:
+2. install a solver that is available for public use either in conda environmnet:
 ```
 conda install glpk --channel conda-forge
 ```